JarkkoKaa/weather-app/README.md

 ### libraries

-- Bootstrap Vue & Bootstrap - Responsive style and design libraries
+- Bootstrap Vue & Bootstrap - Responsive style and design libraries, using tree shaking technique for minimal build size
 - Axios - for HTTP requests
 - Moment.js - datetime library for time formats

 ### Noticed issues:

 - Precipitation 3h: not always resulted from API, will mostly show 0.00

+### Ideas for further development

+- Progressive Web Application for more native mobile/ desktop app experience
+- Get users geolocation to check weather from current location